-Item Principle Supplier's Response

-1 Data in transit protection Council data transiting networks should be adequately protected against tampering (integrity) and eavesdropping (confidentiality).
-This should be achieved via a combination of: network protection (denying your attacker access to intercept data) encryption (denying your attacker the ability to read data) The Service should be sufficiently confident that: Data in transit is protected between ALL end user devices and the Cloud Service Data in transit is protected internally within the Cloud service Data in transit is protected between the Cloud Service and other services (e.g. where APIs are exposed) 2 Asset protections and resilience Consumer data, and the assets storing or processing it, should be protected against physical tampering, loss, damage or seizure.
-Physical Location and Legal Jurisdiction must be identified so that the Service can understand the legal circumstances in which the data could be accessed without our consent.
+Item Principle Supplier's Response 1 Data in transit protection Council data transiting networks should be adequately protected against tampering (integrity) and eavesdropping (confidentiality).
+This should be achieved via a combination of: network protection (denying your attacker access to intercept data) encryption (denying your attacker the ability to read data) The Service should be sufficiently confident that: Data in transit is protected between ALL end user devices and the Cloud Service Data in transit is protected internally within the Cloud service Data in transit is protected between the Cloud Service and other services (e.g. where APIs are exposed) 2 Asset protections and resilience User data, and the assets storing or processing it, should be protected against physical tampering, loss, damage or seizure.
+Physical Location and Legal Jurisdiction The locations at which data is stored, processed and managed from, must be identified so that the Service can understand the legal circumstances in which the data could be accessed without our consent.
 The Service needs to understand how data handling controls within the Cloud Service offering are enforced, relative to UK legislation.
 Inappropriate protection of the data could result in legal and regulatory sanction or reputational damage.
 Data centre security The locations used to provide Cloud Services need physical protection against unauthorised access, tampering, theft or reconfiguration of systems.
-Inadequate protections may result in the disclosure, alteration or loss of data.
+Inadequate protections may result in the disclosure, alteration or loss of data. alteration of loss of data.
 The Service should be confident that the physical security measures employed by the Cloud Service provider are sufficient for their intended use of the Cloud Service.
 Data at rest protection The data should be protected when stored on any type of media or storage within a Cloud Service to ensure that it is not accessible by local unauthorised parties.
 Without appropriate measures in place, data may be inadvertently disclosed on discarded, lost or stolen media.
-The Service should have sufficient confidence that storage media containing their data is protected from unauthorised access.
+The Service should have sufficient confidence that storage media containing their data is protected from unauthorised access. containing their data is protected from unauthorised access.